Natalia-Davidenko/distributed-compliance-ledger/x/pki/tests/test-design.md

           * integer value format
           * empty value
         * Negative:
-          * length > MAX	MAX = 65535
+          * length > MAX	(MAX = 65535)
           * new value < previous value
-      * EnhancedSetupFlowOptions field has bit not equal to 0 set.
+      * EnhancedSetupFlowOptions field has bit not equal to 0 set: enhancedSetupFlowTCRevision field should not be present in the command.

    * enhancedSetupFlowTCDigest (Enhanced Setup Flow Terms and Conditions Digest) - optional(string)
       * EnhancedSetupFlowOptions field has bit 0 set
         * Positive: